EshikaP1/Student2/_posts/2023-09-06-Planning_out_the_week_1.md

     + Add Plans for weeks
     + Add snake game
 - Wednesday
-    + Continue to work on files
+    + Continue to work on deleting previous files and rewriting the old files.
+Make sure that nothing that was there
  - Thursday
     + Prepare for live review
  - Friday